 4. Use Trusted Recommendations Only

 Use only reputable repair professionals, such as contractors who are licensed and insured.
-Be especially aware of unsolicited repair services, especially after a hurricane or other disaster in your area.
-If you’re unsure where to begin, contact the insurance professionals at The Windward Agency; we can help steer you in the right direction.
+Be especially aware of unsolicited repair service companies, especially after a hurricane or other disaster in your area.
+If you’re unsure where to begin, contact the insurance professionals at The Windward Insurance Agency; we can help steer you in the right direction.

 5. Be Wary of Cash-Only Deals